i-am-ravi-prakash/codepilot-ai-orchestrator/README.md

    - Endpoint: `POST /tasks/{task_id}/apply-change`
    - For a given task:
      - Validates that the task exists and is **open**
-     - Clones / updates the target repo (e.g. `journalApp`) to a local workspace
+     - Clones / updates the target repo to a local workspace
      - Creates a new feature branch:

        ```text